 How many puppies do Shih Tzu have?

-The average number of puppies in a Shih Tzu litter is 3.
+The average number of puppies in a Shih Tzu litter is 3 to 4.
 A litter size ranging from 1 to 5 is considered normal for Shih Tzu.

 Where do Shih Tzu come from?